eslint/rewrite/packages/config-array/README.md

 -   **If it matches an entry in `files` and also in `ignores`.** For example, if `**/*.js` is in `files` and `**/a.js` is in `ignores`, then `foo/a.js` and `foo/baz/a.js` are considered ignored.
 -   **The file is outside the `basePath`.** If the `basePath` is `/usr/me`, then `/foo/a.js` is considered ignored.

-For directories, use the `isDirectoryIgnored()` method and pass in the absolute path of any directory, as in this example:
+For directories, use the `isDirectoryIgnored()` method and pass in the path of any directory, as in this example:

 ```js
 const ignored = configs.isDirectoryIgnored("/foo/bar/");